UK business groups have expressed their concerns about a potential no-deal Brexit after...

 Obtain proof of delivery for the goods

 - Get a signature acknowledging receipt of the goods.
-Consider using Royal Mail's recorded or guaranteed delivery services.
+Consider using Royal Mail's signed for or guaranteed delivery services.

 - Include a packing note with every order, giving the order number and listing the items being delivered.
 Keep a copy.